 Ultimately, God equips His children with the power to live out the life He has called us to.
 We are not left to struggle in our own strength, but are given the Holy Spirit, who enables us to persevere.
 As 2 Timothy 1:7 declares, “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.”
 This empowerment ensures that we can walk faithfully with God, not just in small moments of victory, but throughout the whole of our lives.

-So, when we consider what God has prepared for those who love Him, we must understand that these blessings are beyond our current comprehension.
-Yet, through the Spirit, we are given a taste of these promises even now, as we live in obedience to His will and look forward to the glorious inheritance that awaits us in His kingdom.
+Though we can never imagine what God has prepared for those who love Him, through His Spirit we are given a taste of these promises even now, as we live in obedience to His will and look forward to the glorious inheritance that awaits us in His kingdom.
 And by doing so, our hearts are continually renewed, our spirits are strengthened, and our hope is set on things above.

 Contemplations:

-1. The Unseen Kingdom.
+- The Unseen Kingdom.
 When I consider 1 Corinthians 2:9, I am humbled by the reality that my eyes cannot now see the full extent of God’s promises.
-I am reminded that no matter how much beauty or goodness I witness in this world, it pales in comparison to the glory that God has prepared.
+I’m also reminded that no matter how much beauty or goodness I witness in this world, it pales in comparison to the glory that God has prepared.
 I often think I understand what is best for me, but God’s plans are far greater than anything I can imagine.
-This truth encourages me to trust Him more deeply, knowing that His gifts are infinitely beyond my comprehension.
+This encourages me to trust Him more deeply, knowing that His gifts are infinitely beyond my comprehension.

-2. A New Heart, A New Desire.
+- A New Heart, A New Desire.
 Ezekiel 36:26 speaks of the new heart God has given me, a heart that is no longer resistant to His will but desires to walk in obedience.
 In moments when I feel old temptations pulling at me, I remember that God has already transformed my heart.
-My struggle is not against flesh and blood alone, but against the remnants of my old self.
-Yet, with the Spirit’s help, I can walk in newness of life, delighting in His commands and finding joy in His ways.
+And that with the Spirit’s help, I can walk in newness of life, delighting in His commands and finding joy in His ways.

-4. The Law Written on My Heart.
+- The Law Written on My Heart.
 When I consider what it means to have God’s law written on my heart, I realize that it goes beyond mere duty or obligation.
 It is a change in my very nature, where obedience to God’s will becomes my deepest desire.
-Psalm 40:8 comes to mind—His law is not a burden to me, but a source of joy.
+This reminds me of Psalm 40:8 that says His law is not a burden to me, but a source of joy.
 I am not perfect, but God is continually at work, shaping my heart to reflect His righteousness, guiding me into greater conformity with His will.

 [1] Richard Alleine, Heaven Opened, (Boston in New-England.: Re printed by Bartholomew Green, & John Allen, for Elkanah Pembrooke, and sold at his shop, near the head of the dock, 1699), 79.